Circling

 What do people have to say about Circling?

 “Being part of a circle creates a meaningful bridge between me and others where I can be my authentic self without fear of judgment or rejection.
 Circling provides the space for me to not only be seen but truly “gotten” in a powerful way.
-Having begun a difficult transition in my life, I found circling provided a secure space where I could share my innermost thoughts and feelings, and receive feedback and insight that helped me reveal some of the stories that were controlling me.
-Jeffrey is adept at guiding the circling process by gently keeping the group on a helpful path for the circlee, and by ensuring that everyone’s voice is heard.
+Having begun a difficult transition in my life, I found Circling provided a secure space where I could share my innermost thoughts and feelings, and receive feedback and insight that helped me reveal some of the stories that were controlling me.
+Jeffrey is adept at guiding the Circling process by gently keeping the group on a helpful path for the circlee, and by ensuring that everyone’s voice is heard.
 He also has a natural wisdom demonstrated by the insightful questions he poses and the ability to echo and reframe what participants communicate to ensure that their words are most helpful to the circlee.”

 — Doug Levine, Washington, DC

-“My connections with others have deepened in large part due to my work in circling.
+“My connections with others have deepened in large part due to my work in Circling.
 It teaches you how to connect with yourself and then how to authentically connect with others on a totally different level than we are used to.
 This connection is so amazing, rich and invigorating that it’s one of the main reasons I keep coming back for more.
 Jeffrey is the best air traffic controller out there.
 He allows the space to grow, breathe and be the way it needs to be (exactly perfect the way it is), but also knows when to step in to preserve the authenticity of the experience.
 And each experience is totally different.
 Circling is awesome.”

 — Rachel Sillman, Washington, DC